What We Do

 Orfund is a charity based in Poole, Dorset which is helping to meet the needs of children and young people in Dedza in southern Malawi, who have no parents - or only one parent or relative who is unable to care for them through poor health or age.

-Two young people have just completed mechanics courses in Lilongwe, another had driving lessons in order to get a job as a driver.
+Two young people have completed mechanics courses in Lilongwe, another had driving lessons in order to get a job as a driver.
 He now works as a driver for a business that supplies cleaning services to businesses in Lilongwe.
-A young person has just started a two and a half year course in journalism for which we will pay about £2500 in total.
+A young person has just achieved his Diploma in Journalism and is going to study to degree level as his job opportunities will be better.

 We would like to give more support to the two local primary schools attended by children from Molima, because it's so important that children acquire the basic education and skills they need to be able to have a positive future and live independently as adults.

-Orfund provides sufficient funds to employ a minimal number of care staff who support Ruth, Wezi, George and Amy Banda.
+Orfund provides sufficient funds to employ a minimal number of care staff who support Ruth, Wezi and George Banda.

-Isaac and Ruth Banda have devoted the last 17 years to looking after children.
+Isaac and Ruth Banda devoted 17 years to looking after children.
 They extended their family home and, as Christians, gave up their lives to care for children and young people who have nowhere else to go.
-After Isaac passed away in April 2017, Ruth has continued to run Molima with the day to day care and management carried out by her family.
+After Isaac passed away in April 2017, Ruth has continued to run Molima with the day to day care and management carried out by Wezi and George.

 We are pleased that the family are able to carry on the work.
 They are well respected both in Dedza and by the chiefs in the villages.
 They have close links with the schools and with the Dedza Social Welfare Department who make regular visits to the home to ensure that the environment and care is of a good standard.